railsuser2014/openobject-doc-book-en/8/8_21_Implem/8_21_Implem_support.rst

 You must first install the patch or update and then restart the server using the command line: \
 ``–update=all``\  .

 Once Tiny has released a new upgraded version your response should be a cautious one.
-If you're perfectly satisfied with the existing system it would be best to not touch the new version.
+If you are perfectly satisfied with the existing system it would be best to not touch the new version.
 If you want to have access to the new functionality supplied by an upgraded version, you have a delicate operation to carry out.
 Most upgrades require your data to be migrated because the databases before